Raunak-Sadhwani/Voting-AWS-Terraform-Vue/README_2.md

 - step 2: git pull
 - step 3: If the access key and Security Key is not added in the git repo then developer should add these keys in main.tf.
 - step 4: check the region, change accordingly to his current region.
-- step 4: For SES , update your emails ID  to get  and recive verifications and convicted mails.
 - step 5: terraform init
 - step 6: terraform plan
-- step 6: terraform apply --auto-approve
 - step 7: terraform apply --auto-approve
+- step 8: terraform apply --auto-approve
-- step 8: In terminal we will have domian endpoints Url then use the url to access our application
+- step 9: In terminal we will have domian endpoints Url then use the url to access our application

 - We have added the comments to understand the code proccess in each files The development process of the application is facilitated by several tools and practices.
 The application was worked on in a local development environment in Visual Studio Code, a text editor.
 The following tools were installed in the local environment to enable testing parts of the application locally -